eucalyptus/euca-demo/demos/demo-20-cfn-simple/docs/demo-20-run-cfn-simple-cli.md

 This document describes the manual procedure to run the CloudFormation Simple demo via Euca2ools

-### CloudFormation Simple Demo Key Points

-The following are key points illustrated in this demo:

-* This demo demonstrates use of CloudFormation via a Simple template, and is intended as an introduction to this feature in Eucalyptus.
-* It is possible to view, run and monitor activities and resources created by CloudFormation via the Eucalyptus or AWS Command line tools, or now within the Eucalyptus Console.

-### Prepare CloudFormation Simple Demo
+### Prerequisites

 This variant can be run by any User with the appropriate permissions, as long as Euca2ools has been configured with the appropriate credentials, and the Account was initialized with demo baseline dependencies.
-This example uses the hp-aw2-1 Region, demo Account and demo User.
+See [this section](../../demo-00-initialize/docs) for details.

+You should have a copy of the "euca-demo" GitHub project checked out to the workstation where you will be running any scripts or using a Browser which will access the Eucalyptus Console, so that you can run scripts or upload Templates or other files which may be needed.
+This project should be checked out to the ~/src/eucalyptus/euca-demo directory.

-In examples below, credentials are specified via the --region=USER@REGION option, but to shorten the command line, you can export the AWS_DEFAULT_REGION environment variable with the same value instead.
+In examples below, credentials are specified via the --region USER@REGION option.
+You can shorten the command lines by use of the AWS_DEFAULT_REGION environment variable set to the appropriate value, buti for this demo want want to make each command explicit.
+Also, there is a conflict between Euca2ools use of USER@REGION and AWS CLI, which breaks when this variable has the USER@ prefix.
+Specifying the value as a parameter avoids this conflict.

 Before running this demo, please run the demo-20-initialize-cfn-simple.sh script, which will confirm that all dependencies exist and perform any demo-specific initialization